random689/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement, saves time.
     * Cons: Only provides one level filter.

-* **Alternative 2:** Make a copy of the list of students upon calling `model.updateFilteredStudentList(predicate)` and filter from the copied list till the user no longer needs to be filtered.
+* **Alternative 2:** Make a copy of the list of students upon calling `model.updateFilteredStudentList(predicate)` and filter from the copied list till the user no longer needs the list to be filtered.
     * Pros: Allows for greater options in filtering, like nested filters etc.
     * Cons: Harder to implement as it requires constantly choosing which list to use.